Not Feeling Good Enough About My Body

 - Remembering that good looking doesn't always mean healthy.

-- Complement other women for their accomplishments, but don't long to be like them.
+- Compliment other women for their accomplishments, but don't long to be like them.

 You can start feeling better about your body by treating it well.
 Here's one way to do so.
 Instead of making your goals a particular weight or change in appearance, make your goals about taking care of yourself.
 This may sound like a foreign concept to you since American culture surrounding weight is all about the number on the scale or the size listed on the tag.
 But, surprisingly, many people find that losing weight and reaching that "optimal number" didn't actually make them any happier or solve their problems.